Qingyi-Www/Final-Project/README.md

 Academic Paper: Write the background part of the Introduction (7.9-7.15)

 **Completed:**
-1. The substitutability of auditory experiences for the blind
+1. The substitutability of auditory experiences for the deaf
 2. Existing substitutes (tactile, visual)
 3. Several modes of tactile stimulation (vibration, pressure, heat)
 4. Differences in emotions conveyed by different modes of tactile modalities.